 - If you cannot log in to OWA and get one of these messages:

 - "Login or password incorrect".
 Verify your password and login by trying to log into My Services.

 - "Server is unavailable".
 Clear the browser cache, restart OWA and try again.
-If the server is still unavailable, proceed to the step 3 to run tracert.
+If the server is still unavailable, proceed to the step 4 to run a traceroute command.

 - If you can log in to OWA, proceed to the next step.

 - If the Outlook status is Working Offline, open the Send/Receive tab and disable Work Offline option.